PlaySafe/Inquisitor/readme.md

-# Welcome to Inquisitor Project
+# This project is no longer support.
+It has been merged to impresario project. [https://mvnrepository.com/artifact/io.github.playsafe/impresario](https://mvnrepository.com/artifact/io.github.playsafe/impresario)

 > A lightweight framework for complex validation logic.